CERT/CC

 DIR_PATH/LOG_BASENAME-YYYYMMDD.log

 where YYYYMMDD is the current date and LOG_BASENAME is the application name or the value passed to the --log-basename switch when provided.
-The log files will be rotated: at midnight local time a new log will be opened and the previous day's log file will be compressed using gzip(1).
+The log files are rotated: At midnight local time, a new log is opened, the previous file is closed, and the command specified by --log-post-rotate is invoked on the previous day's log file.
 (Old log files are not removed by rwreceiver; the administrator should use another tool to remove them.)
-When this switch is provided, a process-ID file (PID) will also be written in this directory unless the --pidfile switch is provided.
+When this switch is provided, a process-ID file (PID) is also written in this directory unless the --pidfile switch is provided.

 --log-pathname=FILE_PATH

 Use FILE_PATH as the complete path to the log file.
-The log file will not be rotated.
+The log file is not rotated.

 The following switches are optional: